-This course will cover financial statements as a whole, including the MDA, CDA, the notes (disclosures) and other pertinent information contained in a full set of Financial Statements.
-Topics that will be covered are the relationship between the components, such as management's plans for the future, and how to analyze that information based on the financial data, current trends in the various national and international capital markets, cost of capital analysis, and financial analysis as it specifically relates to audit and fraud practices.
-Students will also be require to research companies in the SSEC and PCAOB data bases for current issues or investigations the company may be undergoing, and analyze how to potential outcomes may affect the financial position of the company (Cross-listed as FFFE 330).
+This course will cover financial statements, including the MDA, CDA, the notes (disclosures) and other pertinent information contained in a full set of Financial Statements.
+Topics that will be covered are the relationship between the components, such as management's plans, and how to analyze that information based on the financial data, current trends in the various national and international capital markets, cost of capital analysis, and financial analysis as it specifically relates to audit and fraud practices.
+Students will also be required to research companies in the SSEC and PCAOB data bases for current issues or investigations the company may be undergoing and analyze how to potential outcomes may affect the financial position of the company (Cross-listed as FFFE 330).
 Prerequisites: ACCT 324 or permission of the instructor.

-ACCT 331 Taxation 3 SH
+ACCT 331 Taxation